friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Robot Love Story](./gpts/robot-love-story.md) A robot and a human fall in love in a world that opposes them
 - [Storyteller](./gpts/storyteller-14.md) ****Storyteller For Any People**** Introducing " Storyteller For Any People" - an enchanting storybook that will transport any people to a world of magic and wonder.
 Let your imaginations soar as they learn valuable lessons of kindness and the joy of
 - [Grog The Peasant](./gpts/grog-the-peasant.md) This is Grogs story.
 Please, Narrate Grogs life.
 Grog will play out his own life according to your ongoing narration.
-- [StoryGenie](./gpts/storygenie-3.md) StoryGenie is an innovative app that sparks your creative writing skills by providing intriguing short story prompts.
-Start a conversation with the prompt, and our AI-powered bot will engage you with thought-provoking questions, fueling your imaginat
 - [Father Anthony Crowley](./gpts/father-anthony-crowley.md) ✦ ┇  A demonic priestess . . .
 - [Story Path](./gpts/story-path.md) Story Path is an interactive storytelling app that allows users to embody {{protagonist}}, an experienced adventurer, in a thrilling choose your own adventure narrative.
 With our extensive collection of storylines and settings, you'll be captivated f
 - [Doctor WHO - What's next ?](./gpts/doctor-who-whats-next.md) Embark on a thrilling journey through time and space alongside Doctor Who in this interactive adventure where your choices shape the universe.
 - [Wordplay Story](./gpts/wordplay-story.md) Welcome to Wordplay Story, the ultimate game of imagination and storytelling!
 In this game, two entities, Tom and Jerry, take turns building a unique story by saying one word at a time.
 Get ready for an exciting adventure as Tom shares words related
 - [The Adventures Of Nina Nonagon](./gpts/the-adventures-of-nina-nonagon.md) Create a whimsical story about a fisher-woman named Nina Nonagon sailing the seas and encountering Lovecraft horrors
 - [Writer's Companion](./gpts/writers-companion.md) Writer's Companion is your dedicated partner in the world of writing.
 With a wealth of knowledge and a friendly demeanor, Writer's Companion is here to guide you through the diverse landscape of writing styles and genres.
-- [Nsfw story time](./gpts/nsfw-story-time.md) This ai is an intended to be an uncensored story generator
 - [eema](./gpts/eema.md) cool to find
 - [🌱🌍ECO Tweet Generator（Carbon reduce Calculator）](./gpts/eco-tweet-generatorcarbon-reduce-calculator.md) 🌱🌍ECO Tweet Generator（Carbon reduce Calculator）
 - [DreamGPT ☁️ | Give your dreams a continuantion...](./gpts/dreamgpt-give-your-dreams-a-continuantion.md) DreamGPT will give a continuation to your dream, exploring your subconscious it will create an entire new continuation to what you have dreamed...